Fiscal Cliff Explanation and Causes

 - Estate taxes would have gone from 35 percent to 55 percent, depending on the size of the estate.

-Second was the expiration of the 2 percent payroll tax holiday enacted by the 2010 Obama tax cuts.
+The second was the expiration of the 2 percent payroll tax holiday enacted by the 2010 Obama tax cuts.
 On January 1, 2013, workers would have an additional 2 percent Social Security taxes taken out of their paychecks.

-Third was the end of the alternative minimum tax patch.
+The third was the end of the alternative minimum tax patch.
 The AMT would have snared 21 million more workers making as little as $50,000 a year.
 The AMT was initially set up to capture wealthy tax dodgers.
 But since it wasn't indexed for inflation, it would have raised taxes for many middle-income taxpayers by as much as $3,700.

-Fourth was the expiration of tax credits expanded by the American Recovery and Reinvestment Act.
+The fourth was the expiration of tax credits expanded by the American Recovery and Reinvestment Act.
 These included expansions of the Earned Income Tax Credit, which provides aid to low-income workers.
 Extensions of the child credit and the American Opportunity tax credit, which helps families pay for college tuition, would also have expired.

 The fifth was the increase from new Obamacare taxes.
 That was a 3.8 percent hike on capital gains and dividends for high-income brackets.
 Republicans wanted to repeal Obamacare and its taxes, but they didn’t have the votes to do so.

-Impact If the Country Had Fallen Off the Cliff
+Impact If the Country Had Fallen off the Cliff

 If the fiscal cliff had occurred, it would have thrown the economy into recession.
-Two thirds of the $607 billion projected loss due to the following tax increases.
+Two-thirds of the $607 billion projected loss due to the following tax increases.